-The standard solar panels that you see most commonly on rooftops are a shimmering blue colour.
+The classic solar panels that were most commonly installed on rooftops are a shimmering blue colour.
 This is because they are made from polycrystalline silicon - lots of crystals melted together.

-But you may have also seen black solar panels - these are monocrystalline.
+But in recent years, you may have noticed more black solar panels - these are monocrystalline, and are the default for most installations nowadays.
 Formed from single silicon crystals, they have a greater efficiency and (in many people’s opinion) a more attractive appearance.

 What are the advantages of black solar panels?

 One of the biggest concerns homeowners have before getting solar is how it will look - and if it will devalue their home or kerb appeal.
 Aesthetics are important.
 And the solar industry has risen to the challenge, with innovations such as in-roof panels, complete PV roofs and solar tiles.
 Whether installed in- or on-roof, black panels are generally less conspicuous and blend in well with modern or slate roofs.

 Monocrystalline panels - which is what makes the cells black - are also more efficient at converting light into electricity.
 The high purity silicon used creates an even colouring and means the silicon molecules are more perfectly aligned - resulting in a better conversion of light to electricity.

 Learn more in our guide to solar panel efficiency.

 What are the disadvantages of black solar panels?